Trace the western shoreline of a sparkling lake or enjoy a woodsy ascent to scenic views of the Merrimack Valley.

 Seeking, protecting, and caring for Massachusetts’ most special places

 Did you know that you can experience local wildlife up close and personal while exploring our many properties?

 Prior to settlement, Weir Hill was the site of Pennacook activity.
 A 1968 archaeology survey identified a campsite at the southeast end of the reservation.

-For the past 100 years, Lake Cochichewick has provided North Andover’s main supply of drinking water (public access to the lake is not permitted).
+For the past 100 years, Lake Cochichewick has provided North Andover’s main supply of drinking water (Swimming, wading, and dog access are restricted.
+Canoe and kayaks permitted).

 Original acreage a gift, with endowment, of the Estate of Abbot Stevens in 1968.

 This is a jewel of a hiking trail nestled in north of Boston just off of I-495.
 As a resident of this area I frequent this hill whenever I want to enjoy the outdoors.
 Weir Hill surrounds a beautiful lake with crystal clear New England water.
 It offers steep climbing which can provide an excellent cardio exercise, or training for runners.